tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 # My Gears' Price

-"Wait, I'm just from [Fox International Products](https://www.foxint.com/home/products/?mobile=true),[Korda](https://www.anglingdirect.co.uk/fishing-tackle-brands/korda?page=1)(I feel Korda offers some cheap ones, not sure) and [Gardener](https://gardnertackle.co.uk/products/).
+*"Wait, I'm just from [Fox International Products](https://www.foxint.com/home/products/?mobile=true), [Korda](https://www.anglingdirect.co.uk/fishing-tackle-brands/korda?page=1)(I feel Korda offers some cheap ones, not sure) and [Gardener](https://gardnertackle.co.uk/products/).
 Don't fool me, show the real price of those gears.
-How could it be possible to have such decent quality with low price?"
+How could it be possible to have such decent quality with low price?"*

 Well, there you go, in total like 120RMB - $20: